sumeetchhetri/gatf/README.md

 GATF Config Tool
 ================

-Gatf also provides with a User Interface for managing and executing test cases online with the help of an embedded Http server which provides for an easy to to use configuration tool to control gatf, It provides real time statisticson test runs in a single or multi node load scenario.
+Gatf also provides with a User Interface for managing and executing test cases online with the help of an embedded Http server which provides for an easy to to use configuration tool to control gatf, It provides real time statistics on test runs in a single or multi node load scenario.

 Maven Configuration
 --------------